 Whether you’re an art fan, a history buff, boating enthusiast, or are just looking for a fascinating way to spend your day, Penobscot Marine Museum is worthy of your attention.

-The campus contains 8 buildings on the National Register of Historic Places and, as I say above, has the trappings of a 19th century seafaring village.
+The campus contains thirteen buildings, eight of which are on the National Register of Historic Places and, as I say above, has the trappings of a 19th century seafaring village.
 The impressive collection includes a wealth of historic photographs, maritime artifacts, art, archives, and a research library.

 Maine’s Oldest Maritime Museum